 Elbit Systems Ltd. (ESLT) Stock Analysis

-Elbit Systems Ltd. (ESLT) is an Israeli defense and homeland security contractor supplying unmanned systems, command-and-control platforms, electronic warfare, and precision munitions to governments and militaries worldwide.
-Investors research ESLT as a play on elevated global defense spending and geopolitical tensions, particularly in Europe and the Middle East.
+Elbit Systems Ltd. (ESLT) is an Israeli defense and homeland security company supplying advanced platforms, unmanned systems, and C4I solutions to militaries and governments worldwide.
+Investors research ESLT for exposure to the aerospace and defense sector, which benefits from geopolitical tensions and modernization spending.

 Get a full AI research report on ESLT